fraserxu/jsconf-china-2016-talk/slides.md

 ---

 ### With [Elm](elm-lang.org)

+A delightful language for reliable webapps.

+Generate JavaScript with great performance and no runtime exceptions.

 * Model — the state of your application
 * Update — a way to update your state